Families: Access Your Student's Records

 UCR does not have a blanket release form covering the release of all student information to you.
 Release forms are generally very specific and students may be required to fill out department-specific authorization forms each time they request information be shared with you.

-Does my Growl authorization or FERPA allow me access to my student's medical and counseling records?
+Does my self-service authorization or FERPA allow me access to my student's medical and counseling records?

 Not necessarily, unless it is an emergency.
 However, your student may be able to grant you access via specific release forms.
 Questions about medical records should be directed to the Student Health Services and questions about counseling records should be directed to the Counseling Center.